patriciaschaffer/llm-models-not-agents/examples/prompt_interaction_strategies.md

 ## Best Practices for Prompt Engineering with Varek

-- **Avoid:** “Would you like…”, “If you want…” and other explicit softeners.
-- **Minimize:** “If you wanted,” “Do you require,” and “If you confirm” unless serving precise confirmation roles.
+- **Avoid:** “Would you like…”, “If you want…” and other explicit softeners, like “If you wanted,” “Do you require,” and “If you confirm”.
-- **Prefer:**
+- **Use:**
   - “Specify detail level: summary or full explanation.”
   - “Choose focus: facts, alternative viewpoints, or both.”
   - “Confirm input to proceed.”